opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 # Since modified is a `basic` metadata, `where` expression can be simplified to `modified>2015`
 curl 'https://documentation-resources.opendatasoft.com/api/v2/catalog/datasets?where=modified>2020'

-# Get datasets that have been downloaded more than a 100 times
+# Get datasets that have been downloaded more than 100 times
 curl 'https://documentation-resources.opendatasoft.com/api/v2/catalog/datasets?where=explore.download_count>100'
 ```